 - Post-menopausal breast cancer.

 Try to get 30 minutes of exercise a day, 5 times a week.
-And activity is beneficial even if you lose no weight.
+And any activity is beneficial even if you do not lose no weight.

 You should also try to have a healthy body weight.
-It will reduce your risk of developing several conditions – especially some cancers.
+It will reduce your risk of developing several illnesses, especially some cancers mentioned above.